A Machine Learning Approach to Classify Vortex Wakes of Energy Harvesting Oscillating Foils: Computational Methods

 All simulations are performed with a 2D unstructured mesh, with foil motion generated through the boundary condition of a dynamic mesh solver that updates the position of all nodes in the domain at every timestep.
 The dynamic mesh algorithm utilized in this manuscript is previously validated against a stationary mesh in the work from Ribeiro et al. \cite{RibeiroFranck2021}.
 The total domain size is $106c$ in the horizontal direction and $100c$ in the vertical direction, with the foil located $50c$ upstream in the $x$ direction and vertically centered when the foil is at the bottom of its heave stroke ($t/T=0$).
 The mesh is generated using Gmsh \cite{gmsh}, with a subset of the mesh displayed in Figure \ref{f:mesh}.

 The boundary conditions entail a no-slip condition at the foil surface with zero pressure gradient, inlet flow on the left boundary, and outlet flow on the top, bottom and right boundaries.
-Simulations are run for a total of six oscillation cycles, and are fully developed after three cycles.
+Simulations are run for a total of six oscillation cycles, and become stationary after three cycles.

 Mesh refinement is evaluated through eight meshes with varying resolution near-foil and in the wake, where $N$ corresponds to the total number of nodes.
 All mesh characteristics are displayed in Table \ref{t:table_mesh}, where the characteristic wake resolution is measured at $x/c=3.0;y/c=0$.
 This resolution is held approximately constant until $8c$ downstream as displayed in Figure \ref{f:mesh}.
 Along the foil surface, a characteristic $\Delta x$ is measured along the mid-chord, and $N_\theta$ represents the total number of nodes on the body in the azimuthal direction.
 The CPU time is calculated for one oscillation cycle using a single processor on the Intel Cascade architecture.